UdaykiranReddy-1/marqueeAnimation/README.md

 # MarqueeAnimation
-### This is a simple page of marquee animation using GIF's and Image backgrounds
+#### This is a simple HTML page of marquee animation using GIF's and Image backgrounds